brownsys/paralegal-osdi-2025-artifact/README.md

   For more documentation on the analyzer see the [online documentation](https://brownsys.github.io/paralegal).

-- The `paralegal-bench` directory contains the benchmark coordinator and source code for our use cases.
+- The `paralegal-bench` directory contains the performance benchmark coordinator and source code for our use cases.

   - `bconf` contains configuration files for various benchmark runs.
 The most important one being `bench-config.toml`, which is the one used to produce